Duo Goebbels/Harth: History and music

-Before the duo started, Heiner Goebbels especially admired the capabilities of Don Cherry, with whom about 15 years later he engaged in his project “Der Mann im Fahrstuhl,” adapted from Heiner Müller.
-In 1972, Goebbels moved from Landau to Frankfurt/Main to study sociology and complete a work on the German/Austrian composer, Hanns Eisler.
-Meanwhile, Alfred 23 Harth was finishing his degree as an art teacher at the university in Frankfurt/Main, as well as his conscientious objector's civilian service in 1973-4, and in 1975 returned after three months of activity playing with the loft jazz scene in New York City (together with Jay Clayton, John Fischer and Perry Robinson).
+Before the duo started, Heiner Goebbels especially admired the capabilities of Don Cherry, with whom about 15 years later he engaged in his project Der Mann im Fahrstuhl, adapted from Heiner Müller.
+In 1972, Goebbels moved from Landau to Frankfurt/Main to study sociology and complete a work on the German/Austrian composer Hanns Eisler.
+Meanwhile, Alfred 23 Harth was finishing his degree as an art teacher at the university in Frankfurt/Main, as well as his conscientious objector's civilian service in 1973–4, and in 1975 returned after three months of activity playing with the loft jazz scene in New York City (with Jay Clayton, John Fischer and Perry Robinson).
 Previously, he had formed the groups Just Music (1967–72) and E.M.T.
 (1972–74).
 He was then searching new musical companionship in the local Frankfurt music scene and joined a jazz-rock band comprising Goebbels on keyboards and drummer Uwe Schmitt, later in Gestalt et Jive, that shortly after broke apart while leaving some previously booked concerts open.
 Harth encouraged Goebbels to play one of the remaining concerts, freely improvising in a duo with him.
-They exchanged information and during a rehearsal Harth played the melody of some Eisler songs on saxophone, which Goebbels accompanied on the piano.
+They exchanged information, and during a rehearsal Harth played the melody of some Eisler songs on saxophone, which Goebbels accompanied on the piano.
 They continued improvising freely, thematically deconstructing Eisler's music just to have it emerge again in a twisted manner.
 They also extended the range of their instruments.